sabrina-djebbar/Eng1/README.md

  LibGDX is an Open Source framework that we used to develop York Pirates!
  I recommend looking at [A Simple Game](https://libgdx.com/wiki/start/a-simple-game) which the college combat is based on.
- The [wiki](https://libgdx.com/wiki/) is the place to go if you need help understanding things like the TileMap system.
+ The [wiki](https://libgdx.com/wiki/) is the place to go for help with things like the TileMap system.

 Building and Deployment
 -----------------------